 It has been said that intuition is merely distilled experience.
-In other words, by looking at history, psychology, sociology, and economics, we can reasonably predict what the future may hold.
+In other words, we can reasonably predict the future by looking at history, psychology, sociology, and economics.

 In his seminal book, “The Art of What Works: How Success Really Happens,” Dr. William Duggan argues that whatever was successful in the past can be successful in the future with some tweaking and modifications.